papivot/pksconcourse/README.md

 **Preperation:** Create an S3 bucket (e.g. *mys3bucket-pks*) in the same region where you want to deploy the platform.
 Make sure the necessary access are provided.

 Create/upload a file called *terraform.tfvars.orig* in the bucket.
 The contents of a sample file is in the repository.
+Note that the *ops_manager_ami* has to match the version of the *PRODUCT_OM_VERSION* (referenced later in this README file.
+Hopefully this dependency will be removed in the future version.

 (TODO: Make this file more generic and update variables dynamically)